D1M1TR10S/github-mcp-server/docs/host-remote-server.md

 ---

-## Part 1: Essential Steps for a Remote Host Application
+## Part 1: Essential Steps for a Remote Host

 ### Step 1: Implement the Connection (Transport)